DTjomsland/t3a1-workbook/README.md

 ### Object

-In JavaScript, an Object represents the only complex data type out of the basic data types because is stores a collection of data rather than one single data.
+In JavaScript, an Object represents the only complex data type out of the basic data types because it stores a collection of data rather than one single data.

 <strong>Example:</strong>